openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Let's explore options for the recipe.
 Select the three lines in the upper-right corner.

 -   You can **Save the recipe** (SEPAL will do this automatically on retrieval) so that it is available later.
 -   You can also **Duplicate the recipe**.
-This is useful for creating two years of data, as we will do in `Module 3`_.
+This is useful for creating two years of data, which we will do in `Module 3`_.
 -   Finally, you can **Export the recipe**.
-This downloads a zip file with a JSON of your mosaic specifications.
+This downloads a ZIP file with a JavaScript Object Notation (JSON) of your mosaic specifications.

 Select :code:`Save recipe….` This will also let you rename the mosaic, if you choose.

 .. figure:: ../_images/workflows/area_estimation/save_duplicate_export_recipe.png
-    :alt: Save, duplicate, and export recipe menu.
+    :alt: Save, duplicate and export recipe menu.
     :align: center

 Now if you click on the three lines icon, you should see an additional option: **Revert to old revision...**